dickywijayaa/shorten-url-go/README.md

 6. fill the value at env with config as your settings

+7. dont forget to run the migrations in folder database/migrations to create the tables.

-7. after that, make sure to run : `swag init` so the docs will be generated
+8. after that, make sure to run : `swag init` so the docs will be generated

-8. finally run : `go run main.go` and visit localhost to make sure the server is running! :)
+9. finally run : `go run main.go` and visit localhost to make sure the server is running! :)

+## Contact
+dw_authorized@yahoo.co.id